viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 {{% /tab %}}
 {{% tab name="Go"%}}

-<file>mybase.go</file> implements a custom model of the base component built-in resource, "mybase", and registers the new model and API helper functions with the Go Client SDK.
+<file>mybase.go</file> implements "mybase", a custom model of the base component,  and registers the new model and API helper functions with the Go SDK.

 <details>
   <summary>Click to view sample code from <file>mybase.go</file></summary>